French Army

-The French Army, officially known as the Land Army (Armée de terre, /fr/, lit.
-'Army of Land'), is the principal land warfare force of France, and the largest component of the French Armed Forces; it is responsible to the Government of France, alongside the French Navy, French Air and Space Force, and the National Gendarmerie.
-The Army is commanded by the Chief of Staff of the French Army (CEMAT), who is subordinate of the Chief of the Defence Staff (CEMA), who commands active service Army units and in turn is responsible to the President of France.
-CEMAT is also directly responsible to the Ministry of the Armed Forces for administration, preparation, and equipment.
+The French Army (Armée de terre, lit.
+'Land Army') is the land service branch of the French Armed Forces.
+The Army is commanded by the Chief of Staff of the French Army (CEMAT), who is subordinate to the Chief of the Defence Staff (CEMA), who in turn is responsible to the President of France.
+CEMAT is also directly responsible to the Ministry of Armed Forces for administration, preparation and equipment.

 The French Army, following the French Revolution, has generally been composed of a mixed force of conscripts and professional volunteers.
-It is now considered a professional force, since the French Parliament suspended the conscription of soldiers.
+It is now considered an All-Volunteer Force (or professional) force, since the French Parliament suspended the conscription of soldiers.

-According to British historian Niall Ferguson, out of all recorded conflicts which occurred since the year 387 BC, France has fought in 168 of them, won 109, lost 49 and drawn 10; this makes France the most successful military power in European history in terms of number of fought and won.

 History

 Early history

 The first permanent army of France, which was paid with regular wages instead of being supplied by feudal levies, was established in the early 15th century under Charles VII.
-It was formed due to the need for reliable troops during the Hundred Years' War, though the Army was not disbanded because it saw continued use by the Kings of France following the conflict.
+It was formed due to the need for reliable troops during the Hundred Years' War.
+Though, the Army was not disbanded because it saw continued use by the Kings of France following the conflict.
 Upon the outbreak of a conflict, an ordonnance would be issued to govern the length of service, composition and payment of units.

 The Compagnies d'ordonnance formed the core of the Gendarme well into the 16th century, and were stationed throughout France and summoned into larger armies as needed.
 There was also provisions made for francs-archers, which was a militia of bowmen and foot soldiers raised from the non-noble classes, but the units were disbanded once war ended.

 Meanwhile, the bulk of infantry was still provided by urban or provincial militias, which were raised from an area or city to fight locally and that were named for their recruiting grounds.
 Gradually, the units became more permanent, and in the late 15th century, Swiss instructors were recruited, and some of the 'Bandes' (Militia) were combined to form temporary 'Legions' of up to 9000 men.
 The men would be paid, contracted to fight and receive military training.

 Henry II further regularised the French Army by forming standing infantry regiments to replace the Militia structure.
 The first of them (Régiments de Picardie, Piémont, Navarre and Champagne) were called Les Vieux Corps (The Old Corps).
 It was normal policy to disband regiments after a war was over as a cost-saving measure with the Vieux Corps and the French Royal Guard being the only survivors.